NotePlan/plugins/README.md

 _NotePlan Plugin API has been tested using Node.js range, any version outside of this range may lead to unexpected issues_

 ## Plugin Information
-If you have an idea for a plugin, [submit them here](https://feedback.noteplan.co/plugins-scripting) or inquire in the [NotePlan Discord community](https://discord.gg/D4268MT)'s `#plugin` channel.
+If you have an idea for a plugin, inquire in the [NotePlan Discord community](https://discord.gg/D4268MT)'s `#plugins` channel.

 If you are a developer and want to contribute and build your plugins, see the [plugin writing documentation](https://help.noteplan.co/article/67-create-command-bar-plugins) and discuss this with other developers on [Discord](https://discord.gg/D4268MT) `#plugin-dev` channel.
 You might want to consult this [good modern JavaScript tutorial](https://javascript.info/).